ANALYSIS-New EU rules regulating U.S. tech giants likely to set global standard

 By Foo Yun Chee

-BRUSSELS, March 25 (Reuters) - Landmark EU rules targeting Alphabet GOOGL.O unit Google, Amazon AMZN.O, Apple AAPL.O, Meta FB.O and Microsoft MSFT.O are likely to set a global benchmark and may even force changes in the tech giants' business models, lawyers and experts said.
+BRUSSELS, March 25 (Reuters) - Landmark EU rules targeting Google GOOGL.O, Amazon AMZN.O, Apple AAPL.O, Meta FB.O and Microsoft MSFT.O are likely to set a global benchmark and may even force changes in the tech giants' business models, lawyers and experts said.

 The DMA sets out a list of dos and don'ts targeting each tech giant's core business practices.